 If both sides of the material you are drilling will be seen, like a door handle for example it is better to mark out and drill from both sides.
 This will help ensure you don't splinter the timber out and that the hole is perfectly straight all the way through.

 Both types of drill bit are available from 10 to 25mm, in short stumpy versions and then average up to 150mm long.
-It is possible to get 400mm long auger bits for deep holes.
+It is possible to get 400mm Auger bits too for really deep holes.

 One way to prevent splitting the timber when drilling holes with an auger or flat wood bit is to place a clamp on like this;